List of female judges of the Supreme Court of India

 This is a list of women judges of the Supreme Court of India, the highest court in the Republic of India.
 The list is arranged in chronological order.

 The first woman to become a judge of the Supreme Court was Fathima Beevi, appointed on 6 October 1989.
 There have been 11 women justices in the court since then.
-Currently, there is just one sitting woman judge out of the total 34 – Justice B. V. Nagarathna.
+Currently, there are just two sitting women judges out of the total 38 – Justices B. V. Nagarathna and V. Mohana.
 Justice Nagarathna is also set to be the first female Chief Justice of India in September 2027, with a tenure of just 36 days, the third shortest in history.